AIENGINE/SFND_Radar_Target_Generation_and_Detection/README.md

     end
    ```
-4. Range-Doppler Map(2D-FFT) : 1D-fft was performed on the single half column elements of the mix to show that range from 1d fft can be calculated if it is performed in the direction of chaning rows.
-After that 2D-FFT is performed on the whole matrix which is formed from the mix singls and is knowns as Range-Doppler Map(RDM).
+4. Range-Doppler Map(2D-FFT) : 1D-fft was performed on the single half column elements of the mix to show that range from 1d fft can be calculated if it is performed in the direction of changing rows.
+After that 2D-FFT is performed on the whole matrix which is formed from the mix signals/vectors matrix and is knowns as Range-Doppler Map(RDM).
    ```
     Mix_reshape = reshape(Mix, Nr, Nd);